complemento/docker.otrs/README.md

 About this Image
 ----------------
-This image aim to make a fresh new application install of OTRS.
+This image aims to make a fresh new application install of OTRS.
 You will need to create another mysql container for your own (or use an traditional mysql server/service).

 If you want a really easy OTRS Docker installation for testing purposes, please check this other option, with Database deployment included in the same container: